testRTC/watchRTCSDK-Android-SampleApp/README.md

 A simple native WebRTC demo using watchRTC android sdk.
 Here is the [link] for watchRTC sdk.

-## Disclaimer
-This demo app's purpose is to demonstrate the bare minimum required to establish peer to peer connection with WebRTC to use of watchRTC android sdk.
-This is not a production ready code!
-In order to have a production VoIP app you will need to have a real signaling server deploy your own Turn server(s) and  integrate it.

 ## Requirements
 - Latest android studio Like Electric Eel and above
 - Android version 'Android-7' or later